I’ve got history with meetings.

 - Plan the agenda to match that purpose, including the intended outcome of the meeting overall (which is linked to your mtg purpose) or — for longer mtgs — of each agenda item

 - How long do you need to achieve that purpose?

 - Some folk struggle with back-to-back meetings.
 How about starting your meeting at .05 or .35, to ensure people have at least some break?
 (This was a tip I got from James Cattell.
-With the same objective in mind, I was setting meetings to finish at .25 or .55, but they often over-ran — much better to change your start time.)
+With the same objective in mind, I was setting meetings to finish at .25 or .55, but they often over-ran and the planned break between meetings never happened — much better to change your start time.)

 - If you’re setting up a recurring meeting, always have a date when the series ends so that you review whether the meeting is still required